Janus Henderson UK Responsible Income Fund

 When the activity relates to a company’s revenues, we will use a 10% threshold.
 When the activity relates to a company’s operations, we will seek to gain comfort that the company is taking action to improve its performance or is managing it in an exemplary fashion.
 Any company with a persistent record of misconduct, where such activity relates to company operations, will be excluded unless there is clear evidence of significant progress.

-Janus Henderson has appointed specialist companies, to provide the environmental and social avoidance criteria screening of potential investments.
-An investee company must pass the screens or be approved by the ESG Oversight Committee to be eligible for the Fund.
+Janus Henderson uses MSCI to provide the environmental and social avoidance criteria screening of potential investments.
+An investee company must pass the screens or be approved by the ESG Oversight Committee to be eligible for the Strategy.

 Fundamentals